Gibbaeum petrense (N.E.Br.) Tisch.

 Argeta petrense (basionym), Argeta petrensis, Gibbaeum haagei, Gibbaeum tischleri

-Gibbaeum petrense is a perennial, mat forming succulent up to 2 inches (5 cm) tall.
+Gibbaeum petrense is a perennial, mat-forming succulent that grows up to 2 inches (5 cm) tall.
 Although it has very small heads, this species spreads into large grey-green carpets.
-The leaves are fleshy, smooth, triangular, up to 0.5 inch (1.2 cm) long and up to 0.3 inch (0.7 cm) wide.
+The leaves are fleshy, smooth, triangular, up to 0.5 inches (1.2 cm) long and up to 0.3 inches (0.7 cm) wide.
 Every year a few new leaves grow from the central stem.
 The daisy-like flowers are pink to reddish-violet, up to up to 0.8 inch (2 cm) in diameter and appear in spring.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).